-- If you choose to use an existing Middleware Home directory for the installation, you must select one that was created for this release of Oracle Fusion Middleware.
-The installer will reject the home directory if it contains installed components from a previous release. - For the remainder of this document, in the context of the Studio Edition, MW_HOME has been used to represent the Middleware Home directory that you have chosen.
+- The JDeveloper component should always be installed in new Middleware Home.
+The only component in the Oracle installer that can be installed into an existing Middleware Home is the Application Development Framework, and that should not be done if ADF has already been installed on the system by other Oracle Fusion Middleware products. - For the remainder of this document, in the context of the Studio Edition, MW_HOME has been used to represent the Middleware Home directory that you have chosen.
 For example, if you selected C:\Oracle\ as your Middleware Home directory, then MW_HOME would refer to C:\Oracle\.